Smoky Paprika Quinoa is a light and healthy side dish that’s packed with wonderful flavors. It’s delicious with meats, chicken, fish and vegetables.

 What does Quinoa taste like?

 It has a slightly nutty flavor with a bit of bitterness, and a subtle crunch.
 The quinoa seeds are able to soak up a lot of flavor — so it can ultimately take on the taste of the flavors of what it’s cooked with.

 Whenever you cook anything like this, (simmering food in a liquid, like rice, lentils, couscous, etc.), you should always think about adding flavors to the water or using a flavored liquid instead, such as stock, broth, or even fruit juice.
 Doing this will always make whatever you’re cooking more interesting and exciting.

-If you want more “smoky” recipes, check out the list below:
+More “smoky” recipes, check out the list below:

-Smoky Lemon Vegetable Quinoa
+Smoky Paprika Quinoa Recipe